medusajs/medusa/www/apps/docs/content/admin/onboarding.md

 By following this tutorial, you’ll:

 - Build an onboarding flow in the admin that takes the user through creating a sample product and order.
 This flow has four steps and navigates the user between four pages in the admin before completing the guide.
 This will be implemented using [Admin Widgets](./widgets.md).
-- Keep track of the current step the user has reached by creating a table in the database and an API endpoint that the admin widget uses to retrieve and update the current step.
+- Keep track of the current step the user has reached by creating a table in the database and an API Route that the admin widget uses to retrieve and update the current step.
 These customizations will be applied to the backend.

 ![Onboarding Widget Demo](https://res.cloudinary.com/dza7lstvk/image/upload/v1686839259/Medusa%20Docs/Screenshots/onboarding-gif_nalqps.gif)